rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzureNative.md

     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
     - sortBy - AzureNativeDiskSortFields: Sort fields for list of Azure disks.
-    - sortOrder - SortOrder: Sort order of result.
+    - sortOrder - SortOrder: Sorts the order of results.
     - diskFilters - AzureNativeDiskFilters
     - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AzureNativeManagedDiskConnection.